Skip to main content

 When the partitioning column is of date type, at table creation, you can use START() and END() to specify the start date and end date for all the partitions created in batch, and EVERY(INTERVAL xxx) to specify the incremental interval between two partitions.
 Currently, the interval granularity supports HOUR (since v3.0), DAY, WEEK, MONTH, and YEAR.

-In the following example, the partitions created in a batch start from 2021-01-01 and end on 2021-01-04, with a partition increment of one day:
+In the following example, the date range of all the partitions created in batch starts from 2021-01-01 and ends on 2021-01-04, with an incremental interval of one day:

 CREATE TABLE site_access (